WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 f(key, array_size)` and `hash = hashfunc(key)`.
 The goal of the hash
 function is to:

-*  Be deterministic - i.e. equal keys produce the same hash value all the time *  Be efficient - Computing the hash should be quick *  Be uniform - distribute the keys uniformly so they do not cluster
+*  Be deterministic - i.e. equal keys produce the same hash value all the time
+*  Be efficient - Computing the hash should be quick
+*  Be uniform - distribute the keys uniformly so they do not cluster

+####<a id="hashtimespace">Hash Time and Space</a>

 A __perfect hash function__ is the case where every item is mapped to a unique slot, which then runs in `O(1)` time.
 We don't need a perfect hash function in order for the hash to be efficient.

+For worst case scenario (high number of collisions), the worst case runtime is `O(N)` where `N` is the number of keys.

+Another implementation of the hash table is with a balanced binary search tree, which will give us `O(log N)` lookup time.
+This will use less space since we no longer allocate a large array.

 ####<a id="hashexample">Hash Example</a>